datastax/dsbulk/CONTRIBUTING.md

 ### Javadoc

-All types in "API" packages must be documented.
-For "internal" packages, documentation is optional, but in no way discouraged: it's generally a good idea to have a class-level comment that explains where the component fits in the architecture, and anything else that you feel is important.

 You don't need to document every parameter or return type, or even every method.
 Don't document something if it is completely obvious, we don't want to end up with this: